julianlam/feps/fep/044f/fep-044f.md

 ### Acceptance

-If the author of the quote receives an `Accept` activity, they MUST add a reference to its `result` in the `approvedBy` property of the relevant object link.
+If the author of the quote receives an `Accept` activity, they MUST add a reference to its `result` in the `quoteAuthorization` (`https://w3id.org/fep/044f#quoteAuthorization`) property.

-Depending on whether they already sent a `Create` activity to the quote post's intended audience, they SHOULD send a `Create` activity or an `Update` activity with the updated `approvedBy` property.
+Depending on whether they already sent a `Create` activity to the quote post's intended audience, they SHOULD send a `Create` activity or an `Update` activity with the updated `quoteAuthorization` property.

 #### Example updated `Note` object